How Listening Instantly Improves Employee Relations

 One who is focused and actively listens asks appropriate questions to seek clarification and information when they don't fully comprehend the speaker's words.
 I've seen the direct correlation between listening and employee relations through consulting.

+The bottom line is poor listening skills threaten teamwork and relationships.
 Here's the thing: you can develop the art of listening or enhance your listening skills through practice.
 It's a skill you can focus on and grow like any other.

-Listening is a skill that relates directly to emotional intelligence.
-Everything changes when we recognize the importance of listening and how it improves employee relations.
+Relationships transform when we recognize the importance of active listening and how it improves employee relations and teamwork.
 To learn more about leading effectively, look at this next workshop: Leading With Emotional Effectiveness.
+Did you enjoy this blog?
+Here are three more just for you:

 How to Successfully Retain a High Performing Team »